Syncena/Maven-firmware/README.md

 # AVR Programming
 Maven started life as a WiFi programmer for AVR devices, working in conjunction with [avrdude](https://github.com/avrdudes/avrdude).
-This version of the firmware can be built using the `build/wAVR/avr` or `build/Maven3/avr`.
+This version of the firmware can be built using the Makefiles in `build/wAVR/avr` and `build/Maven3/avr`.